 OCs have been used as a method of hormone replacement therapy in women with hypothalamic amenorrhea.
 These patients include women with Turner's Syndrome, adolescents having eating disorders, exercise-induced amenorrhea and even women with premature ovarian failure.
 Since most studies done have not included these patients, therefore, it is not certain if women with these forms of hypoestrogenic amenorrhea benefits from OCs in terms of preservation of bone density.
 However, OCs are being widely used for this purpose.[6]
 Clinical manifestations of menopause and ovarian failure include menstrual irregularities, vaginal dryness, vasomotor instability and loss of bone mass.
-In perimenopausal period,OC has been used for its various distinct advantages: prevention of pregnancy, regulation of uterine bleeding in a predictable way, alleviation of symptoms of vasomotor instability and vaginal dryness and improves bone mineral density considerably.
-Estrogen replacement in the form of OCs have also been beneficial in young patients with post- radiation or post-chemotherapy amenorrhea or bilateral ophorectomy.
+In perimenopausal period,OC has been used for its various distinct advantages: prevention of symptoms of vasomotor instability and vaginal dryness and improves bone mineral density considerably.
+Estrogen replacement in the form of OCs have also been beneficial in young patients with post- radiation or post-chemotherapy amenorrhea or bilateral oophorectomy.